mackdoyle/mackdoyle.github.io/_posts/2014-07-23-grunt-from-scratch-osx.markdown

 ##Part 1.
 Installing Node Package Manager (NPM)
 Node Packet Manager (NPM) is package manger used by Node.js and is used to install Grunt, among other things.
 If you do not have NPM installed, follow these instructions.
 Otherwise, skip to Part 2.
-*NPM is now bundled with node.js and the best way to get it is by using Homebrew.*
+*NPM is now bundled with Node.js and the best way to get it is by using Homebrew.

 ###Install Homebrew.
 First check to see if Homebrew is already installed.
 {% highlight python %}